 Ronnie Dotson thought she was saving money by crossing the border and getting weight loss surgery with three other women at the Grand View Hospital located in Tijuana.
 After all, she didn’t have healthcare, and her options in the United States were limited.

-It was later confirmed by the Utah Department of Health that Ronnie was suffering from the drug-resistant bacteria pseudomonas aeruginosa.
+The Utah Department of Health later confirmed that Ronnie was suffering from the drug-resistant bacteria pseudomonas aeruginosa.

 Ronnie isn’t the only person to come into contact with the pseudomonas aeruginosa strain.
-There have been four other cases in the state of Utah thus far, with investigations into others currently underway.
+There have been four other cases in Utah thus far, with investigations into others currently underway.

 Tamika Capone is yet another victim of bariatric surgery gone wrong in Tijuana, Mexico.
-Tamika desperately needed the surgery to keep control of her weight and blood pressure but found the $17,500 bill for bariatric surgery in the United States wouldn’t be covered by her husband’s health insurance.
+Tamika desperately needed the surgery to keep control of her weight and blood pressure.
+Still, she found her husband’s health insurance wouldn’t cover the $17,500 bill for bariatric surgery in the United States.

-After seeing a friend get the surgery in Tijuana for just $4,000 Tamika opted to do the same.
-Four months post-surgery it was discovered Tamika had contracted the Pseudomonas aeruginosa bacteria and remains gravely ill despite the variety of medications given to her to treat the condition.
+After seeing a friend get the surgery in Tijuana for just $4,000, Tamika opted to do the same.
+Four months post-surgery, it was discovered Tamika had contracted the Pseudomonas aeruginosa bacteria.
+She remains gravely ill despite the variety of medications given to her to treat the condition.

-Tamika’s doctors fear that if the infection spreads to her bloodstream, she could end up fighting for her life.
+Tamika’s doctors fear that she could end up fighting for her life if the infection spreads to her bloodstream.
 Tamika had also undergone surgery at the Grand View Hospital in Tijuana, Mexico.

 Surgery May Become More Expensive Due To Complications